core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 When using the optimized workflow in {{fig-combined}}, a minimum of 128-bit security against online brute force attacks is achieved after the client receives and successfully verifies the first OSCORE-protected response (see {{Section 9.1 of I-D.ietf-lake-edhoc}}).
 As an example, if EDHOC is used with method 3 (see {{Section 3.2 of I-D.ietf-lake-edhoc}}) and cipher suite 2 (see {{Section 3.6 of I-D.ietf-lake-edhoc}}), then the following holds.

 * The Initiator is authenticated with 128-bit security against online attacks.
-Consistent with {{Section 9.1 of I-D.ietf-lake-edhoc}}, this results from the combination of the strength of the 64-bit MAC in EDHOC message_3 and of the 64-bit MAC in the AEAD of the first OSCORE-protected CoAP request, as rebuilt at step 7 of {{server-processing}}.
+As per {{Section 9.1 of I-D.ietf-lake-edhoc}}, this results from the combination of the strength of the 64-bit MAC in EDHOC message_3 and of the 64-bit MAC in the AEAD of the first OSCORE-protected CoAP request, as rebuilt at step 7 of {{server-processing}}.

 * The Responder is authenticated with 128-bit security against online attacks.
 Consistent with {{Section 9.1 of I-D.ietf-lake-edhoc}}, this results from the combination of the strength of the 64-bit MAC in EDHOC message_2 and of the 64-bit MAC in the AEAD of the first OSCORE-protected CoAP response.